yarosmi/2012-2016-Movie-Data-Dashboard/README.md

 - [Challanges in Analysis](#challanges-in-analysis)

 ### Project Overview
-This data analysis project focuses on uncovering insights of the performance and trends of movies released between 2012 and 2016.
+This data analysis project focuses on uncovering insights of performance and trends of movies released between 2012 and 2016 for Apple TV producers.
 Through a comprehensive analysis of various aspects of the movie dataset, the goal is to identify patterns, provide data-driven recommendations, and develop a deeper understanding of the industry's dynamics during this period.

 ### Data Source
 Movie Data: The primary dataset used for this analysis is the [Movies Data Ready for Dashboard.xlsx](https://github.com/yarosmi/2012-2016-Movie-Data-Dashboard/blob/226ebc0650518879ad1c8d56cedfdb90dcd04bb4/Movies%20Data%20Ready%20for%20Dashboard.xlsx) file, containing detailed and cleaned information about each movie such as its' box office performance, genre, cast, directors and more.